rob-miller/rFold/README.md

 Defines and loads a PostgreSQL database of protein internal coordinate data.
 Schema defined in rFold.dbm, a datafile for PgModeler - which is a PostgreSQL schema editor and design tool available at http://pgmodeler.com.br/ .
 Source tree contains modified DSSP program, changed to output internal coordinate records matching PIC data above and more atom coordinates.

+Executable rFoldLoadDB.lua reads PDB or PIC files, generates internal or 3D coordinates, regenerates 3D or internal coordinates and compares against input, processses with modified DSSP and compares again, loads into database and finally extracts from database and confirms that internal coordinates still match throughout.
+Only entries passing all tests are committed to database, others are rolled back.

+Of 6389 chains in the 30 March, 2017 PISCES 'cullpdb_pc20_res2.0_R0.25_d170330_chains6389', 5941 chains (93%) are successfully loaded; this completes in about 8 hours on the development PC.

 ## Move

 Not implented.